bakpatrycja/Spiders/README.md

 ### Scripts

+### This project will not run without db file and .env

 #### `npm run start:dev` // to

 Starts the application in development using `nodemon` and `ts-node` to do hot reloading.